Acronym Monday: IPv6

 How is IPv6 different from IPv4?

 The problem with IPv4 is that there are only so many addresses available (according to the Geek Stuff, exactly 4,294,967,296 unique addresses).
-The internet was growing so fast that we were going to run out.
+IPv4 was developed when the internet was still in its infancy, but as household computers became common it experienced an explosion of growth.
+The internet was growing so fast it became apparent that we would eventually run out of IP addresses.
 It’s like if you wanted to move to Chicago and discovered the city was full and there were no apartments or houses available.

 An IPv4 address is arranged in four sets of decimal numbers with periods in between each set (192.0.2.13 for example).
 Between each period, the number can be between 0 and 255.